bytebase/bytebase/backend/demo/data/default/README.md

 # Overview

-_Work In Progress_

-This is the next version of demo data for https://demo.bytebase.com.
+This is the demo data for https://demo.bytebase.com.

 `dump.sql` itself is dumped from the meta database and holds schema and data for the demo.